Ivyqiuhan/hk-website/README.md

-Digital portfolio for Ivy He and Juno Kim, made using React and Next.js.
+Digital portfolio for Ivy He and Juno Kim, to get our 996 jobs.

 Stack:
 - React